paveltimofeev/screens.io/tasklist.md

 - Frontend: Remove old views and components
 - Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
 - Frontend: show current username
+- Frontend: Make header fixed, it must be always visible.
 - Backend: Page Actions - Remove scenarios filtered by ids[]*viewports[]
 - [Bug] New user does not have any Viewports configured and do not have ability to add them.
 - Frontend: SignIn/SignUp page RESTYLE